Coimbatore, Chennai

 What Are the Different Types of Acne Scars?

-Acne scars are classified based on their appearance and the healing response of the skin.
-Atrophic scars are typically shallow depressions that occur when there is a loss of tissue, whereas hypertrophic and keloid scars are raised areas that develop due to excessive collagen production during healing.
+Acne scars are classified by appearance and healing response.
+Atrophic scars are depressions from collagen loss, while hypertrophic and keloid scars are raised due to excess collagen.

 What Are Atrophic Scars and How Do They Form?